Princeton-CDH/startwords/content/issues/5/casting-in-reverse/index.md

 Most notably, the 3D scan is unfocused, and the surface textures read more or less homogenous; the photogrammetric still, on the other hand, perhaps expectedly, reads closer to that of the still photograph.

 Now we can return to Susini and the PUAM Cristo Morto.
-Though at this time I was not able to take photogrammetric scans of the object directly using the MetaScan Pro phone application, I was able to do the next best thing.
-Using MetaScan's online platform, I uploaded three hundred photos of the object from all angles that I had taken during a study visit last November; from these images, it generated a relatively successful model.
+Though at this time I was not able to take photogrammetric scans of the object directly using the Metascan Pro phone application, I was able to do the next best thing.
+Using Metascan's online platform, I uploaded three hundred photos of the object from all angles that I had taken during a study visit last November; from these images, it generated a relatively successful model.

 {{<sketchfab id="f195b74069c74a3d9388e1392b096aa0" alt="3D model of a gilt bronze crucifix, viewed head on." pdf-img="images/fig11-sketchfab_crucifix_still.png" pdf-alt="Still image of a gilt bronze crucifix, captured from a 3D scan of the object." caption="**Figure 11.** Photogrammetry model, Workshop of Antonio Susini, after Giambologna, *Corpus for Crucifix,* gilt bronze, 22.3 x 19.9 x 4.9 cm.
 Princeton University Art Museum, y1981-42.">}}
 {{< wrap class="txt-only" >}}